 Enquiries are also welcome from those wishing to study for a PhD by the traditional thesis (only) based route.

-For further information about joining or working with the Centre please contact Professor Susan Cartwright (email: email@example.com )
+For further information about working with or becoming involved with the Centre, please contact Professor Susan Cartwright.

 Centre for Organizational Health and Well-Being